-Some kids may invite a "friend" or two into his bed.

-Some sleep with stuffed animals, a pacifier, or in the case of one of Dr. Kardos's kids, a soft Philadelphia Eagles football.
+Some kids may invite a "friend" or two into his bed: stuffed animals, pacifier, or in the case of one of Dr. Kardos's kids, a soft Philadelphia Eagles football.
 Many kids fall asleep with toy cars clutched in their hands.
 If these friends help your child sleep better, then allow the slumber party.